 Standard Service Level Agreement (SLA)

-“Emergency Maintenance” means maintenance that is performed by Ontic due to a major issue impacting the Services outside of the Scheduled Maintenance Window.
+“Emergency Maintenance” means maintenance that is performed by Ontic due to a major issue impacting the SaaS Platform outside of the Scheduled Maintenance Window.

-“Scheduled Maintenance” means Platform maintenance that is performed by Ontic during a Scheduled Maintenance Window, or when Ontic has provided at least 12 hours advance notice using e-mail, in app (or another method) to Client specifying the nature and anticipated impact upon the Platform.
+“Scheduled Maintenance” means SaaS Platform maintenance that is performed by Ontic during a Scheduled Maintenance Window, or when Ontic has provided Client at least 12 hours advance notice using e-mail, in app notification or a similar method, specifying the nature and anticipated impact upon the SaaS Platform.

 2.1 E-mail Support

-Support is available within the Ontic Platform via the “Help” icon.
+Support is available within the SaaS Platform via the “Help” icon.

 3. Service Performance

 Ontic shall provide 99.95% SaaS Platform uptime, measured each calendar month (“SaaS Platform Uptime”).
 The following are excluded for purposes of computing SaaS Platform Uptime: (i) Scheduled Maintenance or Emergency Maintenance; (ii) unavailability caused by acts or omissions of Client or its agents; (iii) unavailability caused by network unavailability or bandwidth limitations outside of the Ontic network; (iv) any Force Majeure Event (collectively, “Permitted Downtime”).
 Any other time where the SaaS Platform is unavailable is “Downtime”.
 SaaS Platform status and thirty (30) days of historical availability data is available here.